§ 154.156 EROSION CONTROL AND STORMWATER MANAGEMENT.

 (3) When any new stormwater treatment practice is installed on private property, or when any new connection is made between private property and a public drainage control system, sanitary sewer, or combined sewer, the property owner shall grant to the city the right to enter the property at reasonable times and in a reasonable manner for the purpose of inspection.
 This includes the right to enter a property when the city has a reasonable basis to believe that a violation of this chapter is occurring or has occurred, and to enter when necessary for abatement of a public nuisance or correction of a violation of this chapter.

-(4) The City Engineer or designated representative shall inspect all stormwater management facilities during construction, during the first year of operation, and at least once every five years thereafter.
-The inspection records will be kept on file at the public works department for a period of six years.
-It shall be the responsibility of the applicant to obtain any necessary easements or other property interests to allow access to the stormwater management facilities for inspection and maintenance purposes.
+(4) The City Engineer or designated representative shall have the right to inspect all stormwater management facilities during construction and at any time thereafter.
+It shall be the responsibility of the developer or property owner to obtain any necessary easements or other property interests to allow access to the stormwater management facilities for inspection and maintenance purposes.

-(F) Records of installation and maintenance activities.
-The responsible party shall make records of the installation and of all maintenance and repairs of the stormwater treatment practices, and shall retain the records for at least three years.
-These records shall be made available to the city during inspection of the stormwater treatment practice and at other reasonable times upon request.
+(F) Records of installation, inspections, and maintenance activities.
+The responsible party shall make records of the installation, inspections, and all maintenance and repairs of the stormwater management and treatment practices, and shall retain the records for at least three years.
+These records shall be made available to the city annually during inspection of the stormwater practices and at other reasonable times upon request.

-(G) Failure to maintain practices.
-If a responsible party fails or refuses to meet the requirements of the maintenance agreement, the city, after reasonable notice, may correct a violation of the design standards or maintenance needs by performing all necessary work to place the stormwater treatment practice in proper working condition.
-In the event that the stormwater treatment practice becomes a danger to public safety or public health, the city shall notify the responsible party in writing.
+(G) Failure to provide inspection records or maintain practices.
+If a responsible party fails or refuses to provide inspection records or meet the requirements of the maintenance agreement, the city, after reasonable notice, may conduct an inspection or correct a violation of the design standards or maintenance needs by performing all necessary work to place the stormwater practices in proper working condition.
+In the event that the stormwater practice becomes a danger to public safety or public health, the city shall notify the responsible party in writing.
 Upon receipt of that notice, the responsible party shall have thirty days to perform maintenance and repair of the facility in an approved manner.
-After proper notice, the city may specially assess the owner(s) of the stormwater treatment practice for the cost of repair work and any penalties, and the cost of the work shall be assessed against the property and collected along with ordinary taxes by the county.
+After proper notice, the city may specially assess the owner(s) of the stormwater practices for the costs of conducting an inspection, maintenance, and repair work, and any applicable penalties, and those costs shall be assessed against the property and collected along with ordinary taxes by the county.

 (H) Enforcement.
 The City Engineer is authorized to cause the provisions of this chapter to be properly enforced through the proper legal channels.